-Pursuant to the Amgen Agreement, the Company has recognized research and development revenue from Amgen for reimbursements of its costs of certain full-time employee equivalents ("FTEs") supporting a collaborative research program directed to the discovery of next-generation cardiac sarcomere activator compounds and of other costs related to that research program.
+Pursuant to the Amgen Agreement, the Company has recognized research and development revenue from Amgen for reimbursements of internal costs of certain full-time employee equivalents, at a fixed rate, supporting a collaborative research program directed to the discovery of next-generation cardiac sarcomere activator compounds and of other costs related to that research program.
 These reimbursements were recorded as research and development revenues from related parties.

-Revenue from Amgen was as follows (in thousands):
+Research and development revenues from Amgen were as follows (in thousands):